hannah-thompson/Sound-Visualization/README.md

 In the terminal, navigate to the place where you have download the file:
 ```
-cd <file path to where you download file>
+cd <file path to where you downloaded file>
 ```
 an example filepath would be /Users/Jim/Downloads